 How much does Universal Credit pay towards childcare?

-Generally, working parents can claim back up to 85% of their childcare costs if they claim Universal Credit (opens in new tab).
-This provides up to a maximum of £646.35 per month for one child, and £1,108.04 per month for two or more children.
-But Chancellor Jeremy Hunt has announced in his Spring Statement that these figures will be increasing to £951 for one child and £1,630 for two children.
+Generally, working parents can claim back up to 85% of their childcare costs if they claim Universal Credit.
+This used to provide up to a maximum of £646.35 per month for one child, and £1,108.04 per month for two or more children.
+But as of 28 July 2023, this has increased to £951 for one child and £1,630 for two children.

 To qualify, both parents will need to be working (or treated as being in work while on statutory sick leave or statutory maternity, paternity or shared parental leave) and your child must be under the age of 17.
 The benefit can also be claimed if a non-working partner: